EavenCS/Flutter_ShoppingList_App/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# License
+The app or the source code may not be marketed no matter whether it is a free marketing or a paid one.
+In the case of this app it is the opensource license.